ABOUT CURTIS BRALY

 “I began asking myself questions about who I am and what my contribution was going to be to the world, Braly said.
 “I asked myself questions like: What does the world need?
 And - How can I help?
 Little did I know those two simple questions would change the trajectory of my life and my message.”

 In 2019 and 2020, Curtis released a slew of new music including “One Day,” a fast-paced track with a unifying message and electric horn section produced by renowned Grammy nominated producer Sal Oliveri.
-Currently, Curtis is currently gearing up to release a new single, “That Should Be Me,” this summer.
-The electric track enfuses traditional country elements with clever lyrical phrasing that captivates listeners.
+In June 2021, Curtis released “That Should Be Me,” an electric track that infuses traditional country elements with clever lyrical phrasing that captivates listeners.
 The song was applauded as “an anthem for summer night romance,” by Wide Open Country, while the music video for the song received a worldwide exclusive premiere with People Country.
 The song went on to garner support from CMT, Academy of Country Music, SPIN and many more.
 Curtis’ latest release, “Happy When You’re Sad” was co-written by Grammy-nominated songwriter Will Bowen with Tofer Brown.

 Throughout the years and through his music Curtis has perfected his craft and his ability to effortlessly weave relatable stories into every song he delivers.
 At the end of the day, Curtis continues to strive to live a more authentic life and deliver meaningful messages in all that he does.